 - 1. To resize a Player to full-screen, position the mouse over the image; this will activate the grab handles and the image header. - 2.
 Click on the Full-screen icon in the header.
-The selected Player will now cover the entire Stage.
-(The motion events for this Player will now be the only motion events on the Timeline Bar.) - 3.
+The selected Player will now cover the entire Stage. - 3.
 To reduce the Player to its original size and position, click on the Full-screen icon again.
 (Any Players that were previously on the Stage will still be there.)